brucar18/automate/README.md

 git clone https://github.com/brucar18/automate.git
 ```

-Move into automate dir and edit hosts.yaml
+Move into automate dir and edit hosts.yaml to match your configuration

 Edit host name and ip addresses to match yours in /etc/hosts